rayng86/rayng86/README.md

 Hi, my name is Raymond and I am passionate about building beautiful UI/UX experiences through code.
 I love building things and working alongside an awesome group of people.
 I'm passionate about building apps for web and mobile that make a positive impact on the lives of people.
 Aside from coding, I also enjoy biking, hiking and hanging out with my dog.

+🔭 Latest Updates
+I'm currently working on a project that showcases my experience in building web, mobile, and desktop applications using TypeScript/React, Next.js, Electron, and Capacitor.

 ## Technical skills

 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)